Node-Study-Guide/openjs-nodejs-application-developer-study-guide/buffers-and-streams/buffers.md

 ## Buffers

-Node's `Buffer` class enables working with binary data in Javascript.
-A buffer allows a programme to store data temporarily outside the V8 engine's stack.
+Node's `Buffer` class enables working with binary data in JavaScript.
+A buffer allows a program to store data temporarily outside the V8 engine's stack.

 Though not entirely accurate we can think of a buffer as an array of bytes, each byte is represented by a hexadecimal digit.